 Their son James Taylor Rutherford was born on the 28th of May, 1903 and their daughter Jean Ellen Rutherford was born on the 19th of January, 1907.

 There were multiple listings of Dr. Rutherford’s medical practice located at 47 and 49 King Street West, in Vernon City of Chatham Business Directories .
 According to the 1921 census, Dr. and Mrs. Rutherford lived at 390 Wellington Street West in Chatham.

 Dr. Rutherford served at least 2 terms as the President of the Kent Medical Association.
 He was also an Examiner in Surgery for the Ontario College of Physicians and Surgeons.

 In 1926, MacKenzie King resigned as a result of a political scandal involving members of his cabinet and a new election was called.
 “Dr. Jim” ran again and he was successful this time, becoming a member of parliament.
+Victor Lauriston wrote in Romantic Kent that, “By the end of his first parliament, he was recognized as likely to achieve cabinet honors, less on his ability as an orator than on his capacity as an administrator and a sound judge of what was good politics.”
 In 1929, Dr. Rutherford donated the funds to build the community pool at Stirling Park in Chatham.
 In the 1930 campaign he was re-elected.
 Dr. Rutherford again entered the electoral process for the 1935 election.